Gruffudd Vychan: Descendants

-Gruffudd was succeeded by his children David Lloyd (who inherited Garth), Cadwaladr, Reinallt (Reginald) Vychan, Gwenhwyvar, Catherine, Anne and Margaret.
-Reinallt and David Lloyd received the royal pardon 21 December 1448.
+Gruffudd was succeeded by his children David Lloyd (who inherited Garth), Cadwaladr, Reinallt (Reginald) Vychan, Gwenhwyvar, Catherine, Anne, and Margaret.
+Reinallt and David Lloyd received the royal pardon on 21 December 1448.

-On David Lloyd's death in 1497 his wide estates were divided between the children of his two marriages, who founded numerous families of Montgomeryshire Lloyds.
+On David Lloyd's death in 1497, his wide estates were divided between the children of his two marriages, who founded numerous families of Montgomeryshire Lloyds.
 David Lloyd's son, Humphr(e)y Lloyd, became the first High Sheriff of Montgomeryshire in 1541.

 Reinallt, or Reginald, was the ancestor of the Wynnes and Myttons of Garth and the Derwes family.